 How would ports benefit: Describe how the port industry would benefit from this individual’s selection as “Port Person of the Year.”

-The AAPA Executive Committee will review the nominations and determine to whom the award(s) will be presented each year.
+The AAPA Board will review the nominations and determine to whom, if anyone, the awards will be presented each year.

 1994 - U.S. Secretary of Transportation Federico Peña

 DISTINGUISHED SERVICE AWARD